toladata/Knowledgebase/2-getting-started/preparing-for-toladata.md

 * **Tier III**: _Team Self-Assessment_, is a set of questions to assess the current state of a team’s processes, procedures, capacity, and what type of support a team will need for rollout.
 --->

-These tiers of readiness will help the TolaData team develop an onboarding plan that meet the team's specific needs, and the level of support required to ensure a successful implementation of the system.
+These tiers of readiness will help the TolaData team develop an onboarding plan that meet your team's specific needs, and the level of support required to ensure a successful implementation of the system.

 ---